platformplane/catalog-crossplane/README.md

 In order not to expose the storage accoutns publicly, public access is disabled and they are exposed via private endpoint, see [here](https://learn.microsoft.com/en-us/azure/private-link/tutorial-private-endpoint-storage-portal?tabs=dynamic-ip)

+## GitHub Action Prerequisites

+Add REGISTRY_URL index.docker.io to the variables section and DOCKERHUB_TOKEN and DOCKERHUB_USERNAME to the secrets section of the GitHub repository settings.

 ## Further improvements

 - delete bindings when deleting the claim